-For this reason alone, I have to say Job Quitter Club is a scam.
+For this reason alone, Job Quitter Club is a scam.

 Still not convinced?

-Fear not, now I’m going to show you undeniable proof this is anything but a legit program…
+Let me now show you undeniable proof this is anything but a legit program…

-By far my biggest problem with Job Quitter Club is the downright dishonest sales page.
+By far my biggest problem is the downright dishonest sales page.

-The person who created the website does a great job or making it seem like it’s impossible not to make money with his completely automated system, but he’s selling a dream of financial freedom without giving the real strategies, tools and training to equip you to make it happen.
+The person who created it does a great job of making it seem like it's impossible not to make money with this automated system, but he's selling you on a dream of financial freedom without giving you the real strategies and tools to make it happen.

-Yes, I believe anyone can make real money online, but don’t expect it to become a millionaire overnight after tapping your phone screen a few times.
+Yes, I believe anyone can make real money online but don't expect to get rich overnight after tapping your phone a few times.
 It never works like that.

-Running an online business is just like any other kind of business – it takes a strong work ethic, learning new skills and time to see results.
+Running an online business is just like any other kind of business; it takes a strong work ethic and time to learn the skills needed to get results.

 At one point in the promotional video, Richard Harper shows us his ClickBank earnings accounts and saying “These can be verified”.

 Well, I've managed to verify that the screenshot he shows us is also completely fake.
 It's just an image he's taken from Google.